rbehrends/psingthreadlib/doc/threadpools.md

 The first argument is the optional threadpool on which to execute the job; if absent, it defaults to the current threadpool.
 It is followed (optionally) by a priority argument, which defaults to zero.
 Higher numbers indicate a higher priority.
-High priority worker threads (see `createThreadPool()` above) will execute jobs in priority order, other threads will execute them in first-come-first-served order.
+High priority jobs will preempt low priority jobs; note that this can lead to low priority jobs being starved if there is a constant influx of high priority jobs.

 The next argument is the actual job.
 For simple jobs, a string describing a function name can be supplied instead, which follows